Ballet dancer: Hierarchic titles

 Some ballet companies also run a separate company for their youngest recruits.
 Such is the case with the Dutch National Ballet which has launched the Junior Company, which at times also tours and performs separately.
 The UK-based Royal Ballet runs the Aud Jebsen Young Dancers Programme.
 Dancers who are identified as a guest artist are usually those who have achieved a high rank with their home company, and have subsequently been engaged to dance with other ballet companies around the world, normally performing the lead role.
 They are usually principal dancers or soloists with their home company, but given the title of Guest Artist when performing with another company.
-Well known guests artists include Marianela Nunez and Kathryn Morgan.
+Well-known guest artists include Marianela Nunez and Kathryn Morgan.

+Changes in terminology

+Ballerina means any female ballet student or dancer, although historically, it was once a rank given only to the most exceptional female soloists.
+As late as the 1950s a ballerina was the principal female dancer of a ballet company who was also very accomplished in the international world of ballet, especially beyond her own company; female dancers who danced ballet were then called danseuses or simply ballet dancers—that is, ballerina was a critical accolade bestowed on relatively few female dancers, somewhat similar to the title diva in opera.
+The male version of this term is danseur noble (in French), although since the 1960s, the term has lost its hierarchical meaning and is applied generally to women who are ballet dancers.